 Moreover the Allied command chain was chaotic and it was not until 1st March 1793, when an Austrian force suddenly attacked the French.
 This was from across the River Meuse, that a coalition army began to emerge under the overall command of Prince Josias of Coburg-Saalfeld.
 The French pulled back abandoning Antwerp and Brussels.

-The Duke of York, was reinforced by a brigade comprising the 14th, 37th and 53rd Foot.
-He was directed to concentrate his army in support of Coburg, preparatory to an attack on Valenciennes.
+The Duke of York, now reinforced by a brigade comprising the 14th, 37th and 53rd Foot.
+He became directed to concentrate his army in support of Coburg, preparatory to an attack on Valenciennes.
 This begun in May, and by all accounts the British contingent did well capturing Famars Camp and contributing in no small measure to the seizure of Valenciennes on 28 July 1793.

 The Duke of York was under orders from London to proceed to Dunkirk.
-It was regarded as an important objective in term of maintaining free passage through the Straits of Dover.
+It became regarded as an important objective in term of maintaining free passage through the Straits of Dover.